nanociaglia/Private-Plugins/README.md

 A plugin made by someone (you can search the git repository on google), but i've made some changes like:
 If you are top #1, you'll get immunity in the next round, so you won't be affected by the first infection (you'll pass the first infection to another guy in the server) also with a custom hat (crown)

-# HexTags with chat commands.
-The default HexTags plugin with commands like:

-- !tag (change your tag and score tag)
-- !tagcolor (change the color of your tag)
-- !namecolor (change the color of your name)
-- !chatcolor (change the color of the chat messages)

 # Hitmarkers
 Two hitmarkers toggleables via commands with clientprefers
 1) !hitmarker to enable/disable it when you shoot zombies (you can use this plugin in any mode)